lucav76/Fibry/README.md

 Project Loom?
 ===
-Yes, that's the trick.
+That's the trick.
 Project Loom enable fibers.
 While fibers are nice but themselves, they were not very useful to do network operations until JDK 13 (due in September 2019) merged [JEP 353](https://openjdk.java.net/jeps/353), that rewrote part the network stack of Java to be Fiber friendly.
 Unfortunately, Loom is not yet merged into the OpenJDK, so you will have to build it by yourself.
 This might sounds scaring, but it is not.
 On Linux, building Loom is a matter of running a few commands and waiting:
 ```bash